Boris2232/Video_downloader_django/Video_Downloader_Readme.md

 PROBLEM 3: RESOLITIONS AND FILE EXTENSIONS.
 When we download videos from youtube, we an face a proble, with file extensions.
 For example, videos that have resolution higher than 1080p are automatically downloading in webm extension (not possible to watch it on devices).
 To solve this issue, i created a python code which convers webm -> mp4 file (saving video quality).

 PROBLEM 4: No audio track in some videos.
-Some videos are downloaded without audio (it is not synchronized with video), so i provided python script to download audio separetely and combine with the video.
+Some videos are downloaded without audio (it is not synchronized with video), so i provided python script to download audio separetely and combine it with the video.